jasonfry89/milwaukee-dpw-parser/README.md

-# Milwaukee Department of Public Works Parser
+# Milwaukee, Wisconsin Department of Public Works Parser

 Gets the next upcoming trash and recycling date for an address in Milwaukee, WI.